 Prince of Peace Catholic School is required to notify the local health department, teachers, staff, and families of all students if a lab-confirmed COVID-19 case is identified among students, teachers, or staff who participate in any on-campus activities.

 If an individual on campus tests positive for COVID-19, all families (CLC - 8th grade) will receive a letter stating we have had a positive case at school.
-The letter will not specify the grade level the positive case was reported in, nor will it reveal any personal information about the case.
+The letter will specify the grade level the positive case was reported in, but it will not reveal any personal information about the case.

 If, after communicating with the Collin County Health Department and the Catholic Schools Office, it is determined that anyone in the building was in close contact with the individual who tested positive for COVID-19, a separate letter will be sent to that person or group of people informing them of that fact and asking them to quarantine.

-Any teacher, staff member, or student who experiences any of the symptoms of COVID-19 may return to school after providing the following information:
+Any student who experiences any of the symptoms of COVID-19 may return to school after providing the following information:

 A negative PCR test (Rapid antigen test results and antibody test results are not acceptable for campus re-entry.)
 OR